-Do I need ArcGIS for Server to use Esri Geoportal Server?
+Do I need ArcGIS Enterprise to use Esri Geoportal Server?

-No. Esri Geoportal Server is a stand-alone product that does not require ArcGIS for Server to use.
+No. Esri Geoportal Server is a stand-alone product that does not require ArcGIS Enterprise to use.
 It consumes a set of Web services that may be provided from ArcGIS Online, an accessible ArcGIS Server, WMS service or OpenStreetMap basemap.

 Is the Esri Geoportal Server compatible with the latest version of ArcGIS?

 The Esri Geoportal Server runs independently from other Esri software.
 We do perform comprehensive testing to ensure that the geoportal can sync successfully with new versions of ArcGIS Enterprise services.
 Older Geoportal implementations can be configured to support newer versions of ArcGIS.
 We also test the Geoportal add-ons, such as the CSW clients and the Publish client, to ensure compatibility with the latest version of ArcGIS for Desktop.
 Please contact email@example.com

 if you have more specific questions about the compatibility between your Geoportal and ArcGIS implementations.

 What is the mechanism or procedure for publishing content?

 Metadata is the fuel that powers the geoportal.
 You publish your content to the geoportal by registering the content's metadata with the geoportal's catalog service.
 If your content does not currently have metadata, the Geoportal Sever includes tools to help you create and register metadata.

 For your existing metadata, the Geoportal Server provides several options for publishing content:

 Upload individual resource metadata documents using the geoportal's Web interface.